Definition of Increased Intracranial Pressure

 Other methods of measuring ICP include intraparenchymal devices (that are inserted directly into brain parenchyma via a small bore hole in the skull), subarachnoid bolts or epidural monitoring devices.

 Many simple bedside practices can make a massive difference in decreasing ICP.
 Raising the head of the bed by 45 degrees or not putting circumferential tape around the neck for securing ETT (jugular venous pressure).

 Patients should be hyperventilated with around 25-30 mmHg of PCO2, although this is not absolute.
 Hyperventilation works because CO2 induces vasoconstriction and can decrease the volume of intracranial blood (reducing one of the three components determining intracranial pressure).
 It is useful in raised ICP as a result of cerebral edema, intracranial hemorrhage or tumor.

 However, its use is not indicated in those with traumatic brain injury or acute stroke.
 This is because it reduces cerebral perfusion and can worsen neurological outcomes.
 As such, the underlying cause of raised ICP should be discussed before hyperventilation.

 Patients can be given antiepileptic therapies.
 This is because patients are at an increased risk of developing seizures with a raised ICP and these can complicate the clinical picture.
-As such, antiepileptics should be prescribed in any individual where a seizure has happened or has been suspected to have occurred.
+As such, antiepileptics should be prescribed to any patient where a seizure has occurred or has been suspected of occurring.
 Prophylactic treatment can also be given, but there are currently no clear guidelines as to when and where to give this.